gvphubli/udacity-az-devops/README.md

 - Azure Infrastructure Fundamentals
 - Azure Security Best Practices
 - Infrastructure as Code (IaC)

+But the project focuses mainly on applying these lesson to deploy a web server

 &rarr; [Project: Deploying a Web Server in Azure](https://github.com/gvphubli/udemy-az-devops/tree/main/)